-Because of the great value and the power of knowledge, one needs to exercise care and discretion in choosing when and how to share it with others.
-A wise person recognizes that knowledge can easily be distorted and misinterpreted through the process of communication.
-Therefore he concentrates on gathering and developing his knowledge, ensuring its integrity and consistency.
+Because of the great value and power of knowledge, one needs to exercise care and discretion in choosing when and how to share it with others.
+A wise person recognizes that knowledge can easily be distorted and misinterpreted in the process of communication.
+Therefore, he takes great care in gathering and developing his knowledge, ensuring its integrity and consistency.
 He reveals it only to those who respect it and will preserve its meaning.
 In contrast, the fool who lacks respect for knowledge, treats it lightly and carelessly, without taking the time to validate its accuracy.
-This attitude is an invitation to disaster.
+This attitude can be an invitation to disaster.

 THE WISE MAN

-(2) A wise person will nnever be in a rush to speak.
+(2) A wise person will never be in a rush to speak.
 Rather he will bide his time, choosing carefully when his words will be effective and well-received. (המאירי)

-(5) When a wise man is challenged by a foolish remark, he does not rush to reply, but carefuklly considers the implications of what has been said, and how best to respond. (אלשיך)
+(5) When a wise man is challenged by a foolish remark, he does not rush to reply, but carefully considers the implications of what has been said, and how best to respond. (אלשיך)

-(6) A student in the presence of his teacher should ask questions untill he is sure he has understood the implications of what has been taught.
-However, he should not begin askimng questions untill he has carewfull thought through and explored everything the teacher has said. (החסיד יעב”ץ)
+(6) A student in the presence of his teacher should ask questions until he is sure he has understood the implications of what has been taught.
+However, he should not begin asking questions untill he has carefully thought through and explored everything the teacher has said. (החסיד יעב”ץ)